Startup studios go Hollywood as CAA launches Creative Labs

 The startup looks to tap actors, athletes and other celebrities and bring their talents to the voice operating systems developed by tech companies like Apple, Amazon, and Alphabet.
 Founded by former Aol executive Michael Macadaan, Yanover said that Ground Control is akin to the firm’s development of Whosay in that it’s a platform that can use CAA’s client roster to succeed.

 Finally, there are companies that dovetail with the work that CAA does internally, or tap the company’s own talented pool of developers, designers and programmers.
-There’s a yet-to-be launched game development company that falls into that category, according to Yanover, Edwards and Block.
+There’s a yet-to-be launched game development company that falls into that category, according to Yanover, Edwards and Brody.

 Yanover, Edwards, Brody, seasoned media and gaming executive Pauline Moller, and CAA’s Head of Mobile Michael Blank will all serve as members of the Creative Labs board of directors.